The Truth About Google Rankings

 Rank higher in Google

 What they’re doing is trying to catch Google’s attention.
 Google’s algorithm “likes” text in larger sizes (such as headlines and subheadings), text in italics, and text in bold.
-People who do this are trying to appeal to Google and other search engines so that their pages will rank higher.
-So, they bold their keywords in the hope that they’ll get a small boost in Google rankings.
+It uses those signals to tell what’s important about the page and to get a better idea of the subject matter.
+People who randomly bold or italicize text are trying to appeal to Google and other search engines so that their pages will rank higher.
+The repetitive keywords are added in the hope that the post will get a small boost in Google rankings.

 Get more attention